 Abstract Robert E. Blesse was born in Oakland, California, and obtained an M.A. in English from California State University, Chico, and a Masters of Library and Information Science from UCLA.
 He was director of the Special Collections Department in the University Libraries for 25 years and also director of the Black Rock Press.
 The Robert E. Blesse Papers consists of broadsides commemorating his career at the university, along with Nevada Wolf Pack NCAA Sweet 16 memorabilia from the 2004...

 Abstract Kenneth J. Carpenter, librarian, came to the University of Nevada in 1962.
 Among the positions he held until his retirement in 1981, was assistant and associate library director, and head of the Special Collections Department.
 In addition, he and his wife, Patricia, founded the Black Rock Press in 1964, dedicated to the practice and teaching of finely printed books.
 The collection consists of minutes, reports, and correspondence and is arranged into four series: Athletic Program Committee,...

 Identifier: AC 0385

-Overview The Dial Club, founded in 1962 by Walter Voskuil, was a loosely organized group of university affiliated faculty who met once a month during the academic year.
-Members gave a talk on a topic not necessarily related to the speaker's area of instruction or research during the montly program.
-The collection consists of four books which lists date, title of program, speaker, and those in attendance.
-Also included are copies of the yearly programs produced by the Black Rock Press, 1965/66-1969/70,...
+Abstract The Dial Club, founded in 1962 by Walter Voskuil, was a loosely organized group of university-affiliated faculty who met once a month during the academic year.
+Members gave a talk on a topic not necessarily related to the speaker's area of instruction or research during the monthly program.
+The collection consists of four books which list the date, title of program, speaker, and those in attendance.
+Also included are copies of the yearly programs produced by the Black Rock Press,...

 Identifier: AC 0583